 Science Policy Intern

-The RSC’s purpose is ‘to advance excellence in the chemical sciences’.
+The RSC’s purpose is ‘to help the chemical sciences community make the world a better place’.
 One way we do this is by using evidence to persuade decision-makers (like members of Parliament and the Government) on issues that affect the chemical sciences – or where science plays an important part.

 Our science policy activities cover issues that affect chemistry research and innovation and issues where the chemical sciences play an important role in informing decisions.
-You will be part of a team working on some of the hottest topics such as the UK’s future scientific relationships and science policy following EU exit, immigration, education, science and infrastructure funding, climate change and industrial strategy.
-With COP26 to be held in Glasgow in Nov 2021 there will be the opportunity to support our work highlighting chemistry’s role in achieving net zero emissions.
+You will be part of the Policy and Evidence Team, which works on some of the hottest topics such as the UK’s future scientific relationships and science policy, chemicals policy, environment, science and infrastructure funding, climate change and industrial strategy.

-- A first degree in a relevant subject (STEM, politics/public policy, economics or similar) with a good academic track record i.e. either a 2:1 or above, or expected to achieve this.
+- A first degree or higher in a relevant subject (chemistry, other science, economics, politics, or other social science) with a good academic track record (either a 2:2 or above, or expected to achieve this), with a basic knowledge of chemistry (at least GCSE chemistry or equivalent and ideally A-Level/ Scottish Higher or equivalent).

-- Strong research skills, in particular, the ability to find, understand and evaluate information relevant to solving a given problem, drawing and explaining conclusions from that.
+- Strong research skills, especially the ability to find, understand and evaluate information relevant to solving a given problem, drawing and explaining conclusions from that, with the ability to scan information for relevance to a given topic or problem.

 - Strong oral and written communication skills – in particular, the ability to summarise key points from a discussion clearly in writing in a timely manner, to make clear requests of others and negotiate politely where necessary.